2013 Toyota Yaris Performance

-The 2013 Toyota Yaris’ 1.5-liter, four-cylinder engine and transmissions with fewer gears than competitors leave most reviewers saying the Yaris’ performance is adequate, but isn’t much fun.
+The 2013 Toyota Yaris' lackluster engine and outdated automatic transmission leave most reviewers saying the Yaris has adequate performance but isn’t much fun.

 - "Sporty?
 Just about all small cars are inherently sporty, and this one didn't seem unsporty.
 Maybe a Honda Fit is more fun to drive, but this one was playful enough that you wouldn't be afraid to throw it around when the feeling struck you." -- AutoWeek (2012)

 - "The holdover 1.5-liter engine is entirely adequate to move this car.
 But we can’t call it anything more than adequate." -- Popular Mechanics (2012)

 All 2013 Yaris models have a 1.5-liter four-cylinder engine that makes 106 horsepower.
 A five-speed manual transmission is standard and a four-speed automatic is optional.
 With the automatic transmission, the Yaris yields an EPA-estimated 30/36 mpg city/highway, which is good for the class, but doesn’t match the fuel economy of competitors like the Ford Fiesta, which can get up to 40 mpg on the highway.

 While reviewers say the Yaris is plenty powerful for driving around town, they find that the engine struggles when it’s taken out of its city element and put on the highway.
 Of the two transmissions, car reviewers say the manual transmission is the better choice because it makes the Yaris more engaging to drive.
 They dislike the automatic and are disappointed that it has four gears when many of the Yaris’ competitors have six-speed automatic transmissions.